YanisARE/HW/README.md

 # Launching the project on your machine

+ - For the atmega, you can juste download the ouput.hex file if you want to execute the code, but if you want to modify the code and test it by yourself, you'll have to follow the next steps.
+ - For the thumbv7em-none-eabihf, just run the 2 commands below

 ## Arduino Uno (Atmega328p)

 You first have to build the project with the next command (you may have installed nightly):